Charbel Makhlouf — The Fluid-Exuding Monk of Lebanon

 The 1899 Discovery

 On April 15, 1899, four months after his death, the monastery opened the grave.
 They found it completely flooded.
-Despite the waterlogged conditions — which are typically unfavorable to preservation — the body was reportedly found floating intact: flesh preserved, muscles flexible, no loss of hair.
-This is the most striking element of the case, because the conditions present argue against the most common natural preservation mechanisms, which require dry, anaerobic environments.
+Despite the waterlogged conditions, the body was reportedly found floating intact: flesh preserved, muscles flexible, no loss of hair.

 For nearly seven decades following the first exhumation, Charbel's body reportedly exuded a continuous reddish fluid described as a mixture of perspiration and blood.
 Monastery records indicate clothing was changed twice weekly to manage this.
 The phenomenon was attested to by multiple monastery witnesses over time but was never independently investigated by secular scientists or forensic pathologists.